Saros Cycle Calculator

 What is a Saros cycle?

 A Saros cycle is an eclipse period of approximately 6,585.3 days (18 years, 11 days, and 8 hours) after which the Sun, Moon, and lunar nodes return to nearly the same relative positions.
-Each Saros cycle produces a 'family' of eclipses that share similar characteristics and astrological themes.
-The cycle was known to ancient Babylonian astronomers and remains one of the most reliable eclipse prediction tools in both astronomy and astrology.
+It is an astronomical way to organize eclipses into recurring families with similar geometry.
+Astrology adds an interpretive layer on top of that astronomy.

 What does a Saros series mean in astrology?